 Closed in 1869, the ownership of the land changed in the 1960s, and since then much of the site has been paved in concrete.
 Frozen in time are the perimeter walls, caisson gate, cobbled paths, double dry dock, and seventeenth-century domestic architecture that reveal the rich heritage of Britain and trace the development of London over time.
 Adjacent to the historic dockyard is John Evelyn's Sayes Court, famous for its creative and exotic landscaped gardens.
 Currently under private ownership, there are plans for a mixed-use development of the site.
 Inclusion on the Watch seeks to raise awareness about this rich heritage and to advocate for sensitive integration of its historic vestiges into redevelopment plans.

 A £1-billion redevelopment scheme that would create 3,500 residential units in 40-story towers has been proposed for Deptford Dockyard, also known as Convoys Wharf.
 In October 2013, at the developer’s request, the Mayor of London decided to supplant Lewisham Council as the authority with decision-making power of the proposed redevelopment.
-A campaign is now mounting in protest to a scheme that neither enhances nor respects Deptford Dockyard's profound history and archaeology.
-An online petition is calling for the proposal to be revised, or for the Mayor of London to reject it.
-The mayor’s decision is expected at the end of March 2014.
+An advocacy campaign was mounted against the proposed scheme, making the case that it fails to respect Deptford Dockyard's history.
+At the end of March 2014, the mayor approved the proposal, while requiring that the developers contribute towards two community heritage projects that are in the planning stage.
 Meanwhile, the stone marking the founding of the Royal Naval Dockyard at Deptford by Henry VIII was rediscovered behind a false wall at University College London.
 The stone had been salvaged from the bomb-damaged dockyard after World War II.
 UCL has pledged to return this historically significant find to Deptford, the foremost royal dockyard of the Tudor period.

 IN WMF JOURNAL

 February 11, 2014